 The ABS sensor or wheel speed sensor helps you maintain control of your vehicle when you need to brake or when you are driving on slick pavement.
-If this sensor gets dirty, it can cause the ABS light to turn on, indicating a problem when none exists.
+If this sensor gets dirty, it can cause the ABS light to turn on, indicating a problem when none actually exists.

 In general, sensors that work with the engine impact the performance when they get dirty.
 The engine may sound rough, not run as well, or have less efficiency or power.
 For instance, the oil pressure sensor tells you when the amount of oil is getting low.
 If it’s dirty, it may not respond and you could run out of oil and damage your engine.
 Keeping your sensors clean is important to ensure optimal performance and a long life for your vehicle.
 If you ever have an issue with your car you think is related to a dirty sensor, contact a professional mobile technician from YourMechanic.